-Our commitments for operating leases relate to our lease of office and laboratory space at 301 Binney Street in Cambridge, Massachusetts and the GMP clean-room space leased from the Azzur Group, LLC, in Waltham, Massachusetts.
+We also have certain significant contractual obligations and commitments that require funding.
+Our commitments for operating leases relate to our lease of office and laboratory space at 301 Binney Street in Cambridge, Massachusetts and the cGMP clean-room space leased from the Azzur Group, LLC, in Waltham, Massachusetts.

-In July 2017, we entered into an agreement to lease approximately 41,346 square feet of laboratory and office space at 301 Binney Street in Cambridge, Massachusetts.
-Annual rent is approximately \$3.3 million.
-The ten-year lease commenced in January

-2018 and contains provisions for a free-rent period, annual rent increases and an allowance for tenant improvements.
-Additionally, we have paid for a tenant improvement investment of approximately \$2.9 million.
-In conjunction with the lease, we established a letter of credit of approximately \$1.0 million.
+In July 2017, we entered into an agreement to lease 41,346 square feet of laboratory and office space at 301 Binney Street in Cambridge, Massachusetts.
+Annual rent is \$3.4 million.
+The ten-year lease commenced in January 2018 and contains provisions for a free-rent period, annual rent increases and an allowance for tenant improvements.
+Additionally, we have paid for a tenant improvement investment of \$2.9 million.
+In conjunction with the lease, we established a letter of credit of a \$1.0 million.

-On December 7, 2018, Synlogic Operating Company, Inc., a wholly-owned subsidiary of Synlogic, Inc. (the "Company"), entered into a Statement of Work (the "SOW") with Azzur Group, LLC ("Azzur") pursuant to a Master Contract Services Agreement (the "Master Services Agreement"), dated September 8, 2018, between the Company and Azzur.
+On December 7, 2018, Synlogic Operating Company, Inc., a wholly-owned subsidiary of the Company, entered into a Statement of Work (the First SOW) with Azzur Group, LLC (Azzur) pursuant to a Master Contract Services Agreement (the Master Services Agreement), dated September 8, 2018, between the Company and Azzur.

-Pursuant to the SOW, Azzur has agreed to provide the Company with access to, and the use of, an approximately 700 square foot cleanroom space to be constructed in Waltham, Massachusetts (the "Azzur Suite"), for a period of 44 months, from May 1, 2019 to December 31, 2022 (the "Term").
-Azzur has also agreed to provide the Company with storage space and personnel support at the Azzur Suite.
-The total estimated project cost during the Term for access to, and use of, the cleanroom and storage space, and the personnel support and other services, is \$4.8 million.
+Pursuant to the First SOW, Azzur agreed to provide the Company with access to, and the use of, an approximately 700 square foot cleanroom space to be constructed in Waltham, Massachusetts (the Azzur Suite), for a period of 44 months, from May 1, 2019 to December 31, 2022 (the Initial Term).
+Azzur also agreed to provide the Company with storage space and personnel support at the Azzur Suite.
+The total estimated project cost during the Initial Term for access to, and use of, the cleanroom and storage space, and the personnel support and other services, was \$4.8 million.